hxli-dev/GamePredictionMLProject/README.md

-The two final colab files, represent our produced models.
+The two final google colab files, represent our produced models MachineLearningGamePrediction.ipynb and k_class_final.ipynb.
 The full results of this project is included in the "ML Project Conclusion" file.